Details are evolving, check this page often for any updates

 Can I check-in early for my reserved time?

-In order to maintain a properly social distanced line, please wait in your vehicle if you arrive early.
 Please do not join the check-in line more than 15 minutes prior to your reserved time.

 Is there a limit to the number of arrival time reservations I can order?